Child Psychology Internship Overview

 - Course work in both child/adult psychopathology

-- Prefer 4 years of graduate training prior to internship
+- Four years of graduate training prior to internship (preferred)

 The internship begins September 1 and runs for 12 months.
-The current stipend is $25,500 per year including a comprehensive benefits package with two weeks of vacation plus sick time, all major holidays, as well as three conference/professional development days.
+The current stipend is $25,500 per year including a comprehensive benefits package with two weeks of vacation, sick time, all major holidays as well as three conference/professional development days.